mex-turbo-snail/data-science-S2025/challenges/c12-policing-assignment.md

 - Which `subject_race` level has the highest probability of being arrested, according to this model?
 Which has the lowest probability?
-  - The group with the highest probability of being arrested is Hispanic, with the lowest probability coming from black.
+  - The group with the highest probability of being arrested is Hispanic, second highest being black, and because we are using white as a reference, white would have the lowest probability. .
 - What could explain this difference in probabilities of arrest across race?
 List **multiple** possibilities.
   - This could be because of many things including, racial bias, over